sass/sass/spec/syntax.md

 ### Source File

-A *source file* is a Sass abstract syntax tree along with; an absolute URL, known as that file's *canonical URL*; and an [importer].
+A *source file* is a Sass abstract syntax tree along with an absolute URL, known as that file's *canonical URL*; and an [importer].
 A given canonical URL cannot be associated with more than one source file.

 [importer]: modules.md#importer